vdaas/vald/docs/overview/data-flow.md

 To make the insert command effective, the `CreateIndex` instruction is required by the Vald Index Manager or Vald Agent itself to update the index to provide extremely high searching performance to users.

+Please note that only one embedding space is supported in a single Vald Cluster, if you want to support multiple embedded spaces, you may need to consider to deploy multiple Vald cluster to support this use case.

 <img src="../../assets/docs/overview/insert_flow_v2.png" />

 When the user inserts data into Vald: